lykjohn/Quantitative-Risk-Dashboard/README.md

 <details>
   <summary><strong>PHASE 2: Exploratory Data Analysis (EDA)<strong></summary>
-  The retrieved stock data is further delineated to only contain the asset's adjusted close price (in USD), which is the price after accounting for corporate actions such as stock-splits.
-EDA contains 2 steps: visualizing the asset’s empirical trends and assessing the distribution of asset return.
-After the process, user will develop a descriptive instinct on the the asset’s price evolution.
-Please see the following example for Apple’s stock over the same period as above.
+  Here, EDA contains 3 parts: plotting pairwise  relationship between asset returns, selecting distribution that best fits the general tail extremes, and identifying correlations between asset returns forf hedging puroses.
+Please see the following for implementing these parts on the Apple, JP Morgan, Lockcheed Martin, and Tesla's stock data.
  <ul>
   <il>
     <details>
-      <summary>Scatter Matrix:</summary> Time plots are what we use to visualize the asset’s trends.
+      <summary>Scatter Matrix:</summary> A scatter matrix is used to  are what we use to visualize the asset’s trends.
 After clicking on the [Run Time Plots] button, 2 plots will be generated, demonstrating the price trend and differenced log-returns simultaneously.
 For the prior, trend is important in identifying the momentum and strength as price evolves.
 For the later, seekers for its predictability may look at the differenced log-returns, and check for stationarity- the more stationary the series, the more predictable the asset’s return.
 An asset's return is represented by its log-return.
 Log-return is used here because it has the nice arithmetic property of normalizing values.
       <img src="images/EDA-Scatter Matrix.png" alt='EDA-Scatter Matrix.png'>
     </details>
   </il>